dcrreynolds/dcrreynolds/README.md

 The first code I ever wrote was the worlds loneliest web site.
 A small PHP page that was a simple chat room that I built following a guide.
 Without a way to host the site, nobody but me could ever see it.

 After that I took some AP CS classes in high school and learned about OOP in Java.
-After a brief stint studying the wrong major at the wrong school I went to Texas State University for a CS degree and got a BS.
+After a brief stint studying the wrong major at the wrong school, I went to Texas State University for a CS degree and got a BS.

 - [Did you work on anything interesting at school?](#Undergrad-Research-and-Work)
 - [Get on to Microsoft!](#Microsoft)